Sparse Autoencoders are Capable LLM Jailbreak Mitigators

 \subsection{Generalization}

-When comparing defenses against jailbreak attacks, their performance against unseen jailbreak attack types (out-of-distribution performance, OOD) is of particular importance.
-As described in Section \ref{sec:data}, we hold out the Few Shot JSON wrapper attack and all re-writer attacks for OOD evaluation.
+Next we look at performance on attack types that were not seen during training.
+As described in Section \ref{sec:data}, we hold out the Few Shot JSON wrapper attack and all re-writer attacks for this OOD evaluation.

 We compare OOD performance of \saeours{} against CAA and LinearAcT, the two dense-space activation steering baselines (\autoref{fig:sae_v_caa_ood}).
 Among these, CAA is the strongest dense-space baseline, and \saeours{} outperforms it across all models on OOD attacks.
 The gap is especially large on Llama-3.1-8b-it, where CAA exhibits severe utility collapse on OOD attacks while \saeours{} maintains substantially better safety--utility tradeoffs.
 Notably, despite selecting features using only wrapper attacks, those features transfer effectively to re-writer attacks and mitigate them at inference time.